LiamMartens/xTend/README.md

 #Introducing xTend

-##Working on version 7.0, big update on the way
+##Version 0.7.0 is available
+##More info on the new release will be coming soon

 ###*What is xTend?*
 xTend is a simple and easy to use yet powerful and very extendable PHP MVC framework